cvdvalk/ddw/phase2.md

 <br>
 <div class="card shadow text-center white-card">
   <div class="card-body">
-    <h3 class="card-title NeueMachina-h3">How would you design<br> the perfect world?</h3>
+    <h3 class="card-title NeueMachina-h3">YAAASSS, WE’RE OPEN!!!</h3>
     <p class="card-text open-sans">
-Designers from <a href="https://www.tudelft.nl/ide" target="_blank"><u class="NeueMachina">TU Delft Industrial Design Engineering</u></a> invite you to come explore their futuristic dream worlds in our <span class="NeueMachina">immersive experience at Dutch Design Week 2023.</span> Expect to <span class="NeueMachina">be surprised</span> by their interactive installations, that make you wonder how we can redesign for a better society: Where products are truly sustainable, people are equal and really happy, and where technology instead of dividing us, connects us.
+<b class="NeueMachina">How would you design the perfect world?</b> Designers from <a href="https://www.tudelft.nl/ide" target="_blank"><u class="NeueMachina">TU Delft Industrial Design Engineering</u></a> invite you to come explore their futuristic dream worlds in our <span class="NeueMachina">immersive experience at Dutch Design Week 2023.</span> Expect to <span class="NeueMachina">be surprised</span> by their interactive installations, that make you wonder how we can redesign for a better society: Where products are truly sustainable, people are equal and really happy, and where technology instead of dividing us, connects us.
 </p>

 <p class="card-text open-sans">